 What does the program offer?

-Service delivery is based on the enhanced youth refuge model aiming to improve outcomes for young people as a part of a homelessness prevention approach by:
+Service delivery is based on the enhanced youth refuge model aiming to improve outcomes for young people as a part of a homelessness prevention approach that includes access to:

-Hope Street has been working closely with various stakeholders in the Melton local government area to establish the Youth Refuge along with specialist wrap around support services for young people experiencing homelessness.
+In partnership with the state government, philanthropic community, corporate sector, Melton City Council and local community members, Hope Street is about to launch this new youth refuge.
+This purpose-designed centre will provide specialist wrap around support services for young people and young families experiencing homelessness.
 The Hope Street First Response Youth Mobile Outreach Service in Melton will work with the emergency accommodation centre, providing at risk young people with stable and safe accommodation and youth-specific supports.

 How can young people enter this program?